HyeonjunLee/FP4D/README.md

 For further details, refer to the project documentation or contact the maintainer.

+## eqmodule
-///eqmodule/// courtesy to J. Song
+- courtesy to J. Song
   1) BlaBlaBla

-///Miscellaneous///
+## Miscellaneous
-  1) "blacs_mod.F90" in src
+- "blacs_mod.F90" in src

   Not currently used.

-  2) "interpol.f" in src
+- "interpol.f" in src

   Not currently used.

-  3) "blacs_mod.F90"
+- "blacs_mod.F90"

   Not currently uesd.